barguzin/ucsb_geog172/project/presentation.md

 ## Presentation Structure

 1. Title slide
-2. Research Questions
+2. General research questions (spatial ranomness versus spatial patterns)
 3. Data
    1. Non-spatial distribution (structure) of data: histograms, various charts and plots, correlation matrices, groupby tables (barcharts).
    2. Spatial distribution of data (choropleth maps or graduated symbols/markers maps).
-4. Research Questions
+4. More detailed research questions (research objectives)
 5. Methods
    1. Describe briefly (clustering, t-tests, ANOVA, regression, correlation, Moran's I).
 No need to specify formulas.
-Simply acknowledge the succession.
+Use the flow diagram to denote methods and order of analysis.
+Typically, t-tests / ANOVA --> Global/Local Moran's I --> Clustering --> Regression.
+   2. If you have 3 or more variables in your dataset, consider doing Local and Global Moran's I on dependent variable only.
+If you have only 2 variables in your data, do Local Moran's I and Global Moran's I for both variables.
+   3. For regression analysis, you need to have at least three models: kitchen sink (all variables), m2 (an OLS model where insignificant predictors are dropped), and spatial model (either fixed effect, spatial regimes, SLX, spatial error, or spatial lag).
+If you only have 2 variables, you need to have two models: kitchen sink and spatial model.
 6. Results
    1. Report p-values and/or statistic values.
 For regression report coefficients and their corresponding p-values, as well as R-squared.
 Interpret your coefficients.
    2. If you are using clustering, please make sure to justify the number of clusters.